ArkEcosystemArchive/docs-legacy/docs/tutorials/iot/reacting-to-data-on-the-blockchain.md

 ---

 Open a new sketch using the [Arduino IDE](/tutorials/iot/environment/arduino), or your 'main.cpp' file if using PlatformIO.
-Start by adding the headers to import Arduino, Ark Cpp-Client, and Cpp-Crypto.
+Start by adding the headers to import Arduino, ARK Cpp-Client, and Cpp-Crypto.

 ```cpp
 #include <Arduino.h>